MobilePayDev/MobilePay-Payments-API/docs/authentication.md

 # Authentication

 We are providing two different options for authentification.
 The first one is [OAuth access token](#get-an-oauth-access-token) which is used to get authenticated and scoped access to any MobilePay merchant account.
-Use them when your application accesses resources on behalf of account owners.
-I.e. you are an integrator.
+Use them when your application will access resources on behalf of multiple MobilePay merchant accounts, i.e. you are an integrator.
 Second option is [API keys](#get-an-api-key).
 They are used to get unlimited access to resources in your merchant account.
-But firstly, we need to onboard app payments product.
+But first, you need to onboard your app in our developer portal.

-## Onboarding App Payments application
+## Creating an App in developer portal

 1. **Log-in on the developer portal**.
 Go to [developer portal](https://developer.mobilepay.dk/) and log in with your credentials.

 2. **Create an app in the developer portal**.
 Go to My Apps > Create new App to register a new application.
-You need to supply the x-ibm-client-id when calling APIs.
-You should always store the x-ibm-client-id in a secure location, and never reveal it publicly.
+You need to supply the `x-ibm-client-id` when calling APIs.
+You should always store the `x-ibm-client-id` in a secure location, and never reveal it publicly.

-3. **Subscribe the app to APIs.** Go to APIs and subscribe to APIs you need, e.g.:
+3. **Subscribe the app to products.** Go to your app and subscribe to the following:
-    * PaymentPoints API
-    * Payments API
+    * Payments
-    * Refunds API
+    * Webhooks

 ## Get an OAuth access token